-Williamson County funded FY20 CDBG funds to Bluebonnet Trails (\$50,000).
+Williamson County supports Bluebonnet Trails.
 The project provides Housing First services that assist people in securing permanent housing and achieve housing stability, without preconditions or barriers as a prerequisite for housing.
 Focus is on the housing needs of people that are homeless by connecting with local housing authorities, applying for Section 8 or Section 811, finding available rental units and negotiating with property managers.
 Housing First also helps individuals access employment, psychiatric and primary healthcare, veteran and peer support services, access community resources and apply for Social Security benefits and other benefits such as Supplemental Nutrition Assistance Program (SNAP), as needed.
-Project anticipates assisting 20 homeless individuals.
-This project will carry forward in FY21.

-The County funded Hope Alliance (\$35,000) in FY20.
+The County supports Hope Alliance.
 The project offers financial assistance to survivors of domestic violence participating in other life-saving services offered by Hope Alliance.
 Assistance is provided in the form of monies paid directly to landlords and utility companies.
 Financial assistance is provided for items such as deposits, rent, and utilities.

 This assistance allows survivors to remain in their current safe housing or obtain new housing after fleeing from unsafe, abusive, and violent environments.
-Project anticipated to assist 150 victims of domestic violence.
-This project will carry forward in FY21.